soyart/notes/pages/Rust AArch64 microkernel.md

 			- If we're developing for Raspberry Pi, we'll need another platform crate to cope with different hardware and behavior
 		- Might include assembly, to work with low-level
 - # Part 1: booting bare-metal
+	- > Note that the kernel is designed to run in EL1, for simplicity
 	- This part will deal with booting up our [freestanding Rust binary](https://os.phil-opp.com/freestanding-rust-binary/) (our minimum *kernel*) from qemu
 		- The configuration for our VM would look like this:
 		  ```shell